yeremiadio/terra-test-webapp/README.md

 # React FE Template

-## Please Upgrade the library as latest function first before starting to do the task
+## Please Upgrade the library as latest version first before init the project
 This template was latest updated at Monday, 12th February 2024

 ## Start & Run Project